256dpi/OSCKit/README.md

 ## Credits

-- @heisters: Source code taken from his repository to bootstrap development: https://github.com/heisters/iOS-oscpack
+- @heisters: Source code taken from his [repository](https://github.com/heisters/iOS-oscpack) to bootstrap development.
 - @codeflows: Thanks for the pull requests, testings and improvements.